sdl/ecommerce-framework/README.md

 E-Commerce Framework for SDL Web
 ====================================

-This is framework to enable E-Commerce functionality for SDL Web.
+This is a framework to enable E-Commerce functionality for SDL Web.
-It will contain ECL providers and DXA modules for various E-Commerce systems.
+It contains ECL providers and DXA modules for various E-Commerce systems.

 Right now it provides connectors for: